sourcegraph/about/blogposts/gophercon-2019-contributing-to-the-os-package-how-deep-do-you-go.md

 * Time zone issue from being in Europe, so slower progress.
 * Go freezing deadline was coming up.
 * Go has extremely high standards.
-* Didn’t turn out as expected.
+* didn't turn out as expected.

 ## Rewards
 * Became knowledgeable in